 May 2018.
 Very nice lot.
 Aromatic and deep flavor.
 Buttery.

 A great, well-executed batch of Golden Lily (jin xuan) from Mr Huang's small, mid-elevation artisan farm in Taiwan.

 Sweet and succulent with a nice long floral finish.
 Creamy and smooth, hence its other name 'Milk Oolong'.
 This tea is slightly buttery and sweet with a lingering finish and evolves nicely over many steepings.

-Hand crafted and grown organically in Nantou, Taiwan, and pesticide-free.
-MOA Certified organic.
-This is a vacuum sealed wonderful MArch 2013 batch, LIMITED SUPPLY.
+Hand crafted and grown in Nantou, Taiwan, and pesticide-free.
+This is a vacuum sealed wonderful May 2018 batch, LIMITED SUPPLY.
 Our best selling Taiwanese oolong.
 (No added flavoring, of course.
 Some folks ask, as there are some bogus milk oolongs out there with milk flavoring, yuck!)

 1.9 oz Pouch - $22.95

 AKA Jin Xuan Oolong, Milk Oolong, Jin Xuan cultivar